Zero-sum stopping games with asymmetric information: Existence and characterization of the value

 \subsection{Comparison principle}

-In the previous section we showed that $V^+(p,q)$ is a sub-solution to \eqref{subpoint} while $V^-(p,q)$ verifies the super-solution property \eqref{superpoint}.
+In the previous section we showed that $V^+(p,q)$ is a subsolution to \eqref{subpoint} while $V^-(p,q)$ verifies the supersolution property \eqref{superpoint}.
 Since $V^+(p,q)\geq V^-(p,q)$ by construction the following comparison principle will imply Theorem \ref{thmextremal}. \p Let us recall the classical definition of an extreme point for a convex set. \begin{definition} Let $C \subset \RR^n$ a convex set. $x \in C$ is an extreme point of $C$ if for any $x_1,x_2 \in C$ and $\lambda \in [0,1]$:

 \end{definition}